Notre-Solutions/Inship-Website/src/pages/index.md

     body: >-
       InShip specializes in Accounts Payable plug-in solutions for accounting and enterprise resource planning (ERP) software.
-These modules can be added to any software in approximately eight weeks, providing a new source of revenue and additional functionality.
+These modules can be added to any software in approximately 8 weeks, providing a new source of revenue and additional functionality.

       Our commercial package is designed to give you total freedom in your customer pricing model and our offering gives you the possibility of retaining up to 80% of the revenue you generate while still going to the market with a competitively priced product.

-      With three versions, your company is guaranteed to finding something to meet your customers needs.
-These range from a simple A.I. data extraction that can be added as a hidden module to any accounts package to a full Accounts Payable solution system that can be tailored to meet the needs of most medium and large businesses.
+      With 3 versions, your company is guaranteed to finding something to meet your customers' needs.
+These range from a simple A.I. data extraction, that can be added as a hidden module to any accounts package, to a full Accounts Payable solution system.
+InShip APS can be tailored to meet the needs of most medium and large businesses.
   sectionB:
     title: The Problem
     show: false